 Does your city or town have "bad air" days in the summertime?
-Are you reminded to wear sunscreen when you go out to play?
-The same gas -- ozone -- that is the main factor in bad air also protects us from the Sun's harmful effects.
+Are you told to wear sunscreen when you go out to play?
+The same gas -- ozone -- that causes bad air also protects us from the Sun's harmful effects.
 How can one gas be both good and bad?

 for additional articles and activities.

 Adapted with permission from Celebrating Chemistry, a publication of the American Chemical Society, © Copyright 2003

 Find this article at: